Stalin Sort in Lazy K

 Stalin Sort is also know as the best sorting algorithm of all times because of its AMAZING capacity of always ordering an array with an O(n) performance.

-The algorithm works by iterating through the list and keeping track of the last seen element, removing any “comrades” that are less than or equal to the last seen element.
+Never heard of it before?
+That’s because it is a joke algorithm.
+The algorithm works by iterating through the list and keeping track of the last seen element, removing any elements that are less than or equal to the last seen element.
+You should know why it’s called Stalin Sort now.

 It seems like the official repository is accepting implementations for various programming languages, so I thought it would be a fun exercise to revisit Lambda Calculus and Haskell.